ajirios/codexpose/README.md

 # codexpose
-A platform for curating coding interview questions.
+A platform for getting your coding interview questions solved.